Ida B. Wells: The lynching at The Curve in Memphis

-Around 2:30 a.m. on the morning of March 9, 1892, 75 men wearing black masks took Moss, McDowell, and Stewart from their jail cells at the Shelby County Jail to a Chesapeake and Ohio rail yard one mile north of the city and shot them dead.
+Around 3:25 a.m. on the morning of March 9, 1892, a mob of approximately seventy-five masked men gained entry to the Shelby County Jail by ringing the bell and giving the name of a well-known officer, tricking the watchman into opening the outer door.
+The men seized and bound the watchman, then located and took Moss, McDowell, and Stewart from their cells.
+The mob carried the three men to an open field near Wolf River, about a quarter mile from the jail, where their gags were removed and they were allowed to speak for the first time.
+Just before they were shot, Moss said: "If you are going to kill us, turn our faces to the west."
+The mob then shot all three men to death and dispersed as quietly as it had assembled.
 The Memphis Appeal-Avalanche reports: Just before he was killed, Moss said to the mob: "Tell my people to go west, there is no justice here."

 After the lynching of her friends, Wells wrote in Free Speech and Headlight urging Blacks to leave Memphis altogether:

 There is, therefore, only one thing left to do; save our money and leave a town which will neither protect our lives and property, nor give us a fair trial in the courts, but takes us out and murders us in cold blood when accused by white persons.

+Shelby County Sheriff McLendon, when asked if he would attempt to arrest the ringleaders, replied: "Yes, of course; my oath of office compels it, and I will take a posse out and do all I can."
 The event led Wells to begin investigating lynchings.
 She began to interview people associated with lynchings, including a lynching in Tunica, Mississippi, in 1892 where she concluded that the father of a young white woman had implored a lynch mob to kill a Black man with whom his daughter was having a sexual relationship, under a pretense "to save the reputation of his daughter".
 In a 1909 speech at the National Negro Conference, Wells said:

 During the last ten years from 1899 to 1908 inclusive the number lynched was 959.
 Of this number 102 were white, while the colored victims numbered 857.
 No other nation, civilized or savage, burns its criminals; only under that Stars and Stripes is the human holocaust possible.
 Twenty-eight human beings burned at the stake, one of them a woman and two of them children, is the awful indictment against American civilization—the gruesome tribute which the nation pays to the color line.